levidavis111/ios-strings-lab-2/README.md

 ```

+var problem = "split this string into words and print them on separate lines"
+var problemSplit = problem.components(separatedBy: " ")

+for i in problemSplit {
+print(i)
+}

 ## Question 2

 Given a string `testString` create a new variable called `condensedString` that has any consecutive spaces in `testString` replaced with a single space.